 - Computational thinking

-- Programming languages e.g. scratch, Python, JavaScript, HTML and C
+- Programming- Small Basic, Python, JavaScript, HTML and C

 - Data representation

 - Networking

 - Cyber security

 We are aiming to equip all pupils with the ability to code in a variety of languages and develop programming solutions to problems.
 We explore the use of Computer Science in a modern society and develop problem solving, critical thinking, project management and communication skills.